Eradicates Paper Work by Scanning Printed Patient Data via OCR

 Softeq analyzed the following OCR libraries and compared them against the criteria of ownership cost, quality of recognition, compatibility with required platforms, and offline mode availability:

 Tesseract OCR happened to be the first choice for this project due to its offline-access mode, compatibility with all the required platforms, and free-to-use status.

 OCR’s performance heavily depends on the brightness uniformity, contrast, and resolution of the scanned photo.
 To meet the required parameters, the image must be processed by the following algorithms and filters, integrated into the app’s custom layer, created by Softeq:

-Softeq created a fully functional mobile case logger for professional surgeons, meeting medical industry standards, including HIPAA Security Rules on the patient data protection.
-The Surgeon App allows users to collect and update patient data in a few clicks via OCR and be sure that this sensitive information is well protected from loss or theft by the AWS-based back-end and secure authentication system.
+Softeq created a fully functional mobile case logger for professional surgeons, meeting medical industry standards, including HIPAA Security Rules on patient data protection.
+The Surgeon App allows users to collect and update patient data in a few clicks via OCR and be sure that this sensitive information is well protected from loss or theft by the AWS-based back end and secure authentication system.